Cray-HPE/docs-csm/operations/boot_orchestration/Stage_Changes_with_BOS.md

 In addition, BOS checks for the associated session in order to determine what kind of operation to apply.
 This allows users to stage any operation, including shutdowns.

+**Important**: The response to the `applystaged` request should be fully checked;
+it is not sufficient to just check the status code.
+The response categorizes all of the specified components as succeeded, failed, or ignored.
+The response can have a successful status code even if no components succeeded.

 If a session that was used to stage data is deleted before `applystaged` is called for the associated components, it will no longer be possible to apply the staged state because BOS will not be able to determine which operation should be taken.